- ACLS Home

 DAVID THOMPSON NATIONAL GEOMATICS AWARDS

 Celebrating excellence in the field of geomatics in Canada, the David Thompson National Geomatics Awards was introduced in the winter of 2006-2007.
 The program was developed in cooperation with Professional Surveyors Canada (then Canadian Council of Land Surveyors).
 The eigth annual David Thompson National Geomatics Awards were presented at the National Surveyors’ Conference on May 14, 2014 at the Fairmont Winnipeg in Winnipeg, MB.
 Click here for a press release on the winners and nominees.

 Click here for winners in 2014.
 Click here for winners in 2013.
 Click here for winners in 2012.
 Click here for winners in 2011.
 For winners in 2010 Click here for the Press Release.
 For winners in 2008 Click here for Press release.
 For the 2007 Winners, Click here for the Press Release.

-The next awards will be presented to winners during the upcoming National Surveyors Conference in Edmonton, Alberta on May 5, 2016 for the following categories:
+The next awards will be presented to winners during the upcoming National Surveyors Conference in Ottawa, Ontario on March 1, 2017 for the following categories:

 - Innovation in Geomatics